-Find the latest updates and detailed information about Capilano University’s plans to construct a new purpose-built facility to house a new child care centre, and academic teaching and learning spaces for the School of Education & Childhood Studies (ECCE).
+Find the latest updates and detailed information about Capilano University’s plans to construct a new, purpose-built facility that integrates teaching and experiential learning spaces, research, and 74 new childcare spaces for the School of Education & Childhood Studies (ECCE).

 - 20 more practicum placement spots for ECCE students;

-- 74 new additional child care spaces (24 infants and toddlers and 50 preschooler spaces), which will double the availability of on-campus child care for infants and preschoolers and create a total of 143 child care spaces on the main campus;
+- 74 new childcare spaces (24 infants and toddlers and 50 preschooler spaces), doubling on-campus childcare for infants and preschoolers, creating a total of 143 childcare spaces on the main campus;

-- New purpose-built studio space, study labs, classrooms, faculty offices and student study areas for the ECCE programs; and
+- New purpose-built studio space, study and research labs, classroom, faculty offices and student study areas for the ECCE programs; and

-- Expanded and consolidated space for ECCE, which is currently spread out over three different buildings on main campus.
+- Expanded and consolidated space for ECCE, bringing together people and functions currently spread over three different buildings on the main campus.

-This project responds to two key identified needs of the University community and residents of the North Shore:
+This project responds to three identified needs of British Columbians, residents of the North Shore and the University community: